-However, with this description of civic virtue in view, the relevance of the challenge to virtues from psychology within moral philosophy should be evident.6 The findings of personality and social psychology suggest that the kinds of traits that people possess - especially given the way in which these traits interact with situational factors - are unlikely to fill the role that the liberal virtues are supposed to; namely, ensuring a stable pattern of behaviour from citizens across different situations that supports liberal institutions (McTernan, 2014).
-There is little evidence to be found that people possess the kind of stable character traits leading to robust cross-situational consistency that virtue ethicists and political philosophers have supposed they do (e.g. Doris, 1998, 2002; Harman, 1999; Miller, 2009).
-Instead, experiments suggest that very minor variations in the situation significantly affect our behaviour.7 For instance, whether subjects help someone apparently having a heart attack depends on whether they are in a hurry and not on their moral commitments (Darley & Batson, 1973).
-Or, whether subjects help someone pick up papers varies with whether they just found a dime in a phone booth (Isen & Levin, 1972).
-The most troubling aspect of social psychology's findings is just how minor are the features of situations that can make a difference, such as being in a hurry, not finding a dime, background noise (Matthews & Canon, 1975), or being in a dirty environment (Stapel & Lindenberg, 2011).
+However, with this description of civic virtue in view, the relevance of the challenge to virtues from psychology within moral philosophy should be evident.
+The findings of personality and social psychology suggest that the kinds of trait that people possess-especially given the way in which these traits interact with situational factors-are unlikely to fill the role that the liberal virtues are supposed to-namely, ensuring a stable pattern of behaviour from citizens across different situations that supports liberal institutions (McTernan 2014).
+There is little evidence to be found that people possess the kind of stable character traits leading to robust cross-situational consistency that virtue ethicists and political philosophers have supposed they do (e.g. Doris 1998; 2002; Harman 2000; Miller 2009).
+Instead, experiments suggest that very minor variations in the situation significantly affect our behaviour.
+For instance, whether subjects help someone apparently having a heart attack depends on whether they are in a hurry, and not on their moral commitments (Darley and Batson 1973).
+Or, whether subjects help someone pick up papers varies with whether 4 they have just found a dime in a phone booth (Isen and Levin 1972).
+The most troubling aspect of social psychology's findings is just how minor are the features of situations that can make a difference, such as being in a hurry, not finding a dime, background noise (Matthews and Canon 1975), or being in a dirty environment (Stapel and Lindenberg 2011).
 A person working towards virtue may avoid situations in which they are likely to fail.
 Yet how could they avoid such pervasive, minor features of situations?